 Water, Sanitation & Hygiene

-Increasing WaSH development is a necessary step small farmers and villages must take on their way out of poverty. iDE takes an unsubsidized, demand-driven approach toward increasing the use of appropriate water and sanitation technologies throughout the developing world.
-Ceramic water purifiers, treadle pumps, and rope pumps all provide poor farmers with access to sanitary water; decreasing the presence of water-related illnesses, and providing them with potential income generating opportunities.
+Increasing WaSH development is a necessary step small farmers and villages must take on their way out of poverty. iDE takes an unsubsidized, demand-driven approach toward increasing the use of appropriate water and sanitation technologies in the developing world.
+Ceramic water purifiers, treadle pumps, and rope pumps all provide poor farmers with access to clean water; decrease the incidence of water-related illnesses, and provide them with potential income generating opportunities.

-In 2010, iDE Cambodia introduced the Easy Latrine (pictured here), which sells for US$35, a significant improvement over the US$150 latrines currently offered by many non-governmental organizations (the average rural Cambodian's annual income is US $135). iDE also conducted a social marketing campaign to stimulate demand for the product.
-The Sanitation Marketing Project reached the 10,000 latrines sold landmark in just over one year; this number represents more latrines than had been sold in the project area in the previous four years.
-The Easy Latrine has been recognized internationally, winning the International Design Excellence Award and recently being inducted to the World Toilet Organization's Hall of Fame.
+In 2010, iDE Cambodia introduced the Easy Latrine (pictured here), which sells for US$35, a significant improvement over what was previously available through local markets (the average rural Cambodian's annual cash income is about US $135). iDE also conducted a social marketing campaign to stimulate demand for the product.
+The Sanitation Marketing Project reached the 10,000 latrines sold landmark in just over one year; this number represents a 300% increase compared to latrine sales in previous years.
+The Sanitation Marketing program and the Easy Latrine have been recognized internationally, winning the International Design Excellence Award, and being inducted to the World Toilet Organization's Hall of Fame, and recently winning the inagural Lipman Family Prize from the Wharton School at the University of Pennsylvania.

 Participatory Market Chain Approach